krzema12/vis-assert/README.md

 [![Build Status](https://travis-ci.com/krzema12/PlotAssert.svg?branch=master)](https://travis-ci.com/krzema12/PlotAssert) [![codecov](https://codecov.io/gh/krzema12/PlotAssert/branch/master/graph/badge.svg)](https://codecov.io/gh/krzema12/PlotAssert)

-# ⚠️ Release status

-This library is in a "proof of concept" stage:
+# 🧪 This library is experimental!
-* the API is unstable and may change in a non-backward-compatible way,
-* it's hard to write the tests, it requires creating the visualization column by column
-* failed assertions produce messages that are hard to relate to the function
-* it contains several known bugs

-Feel free to experiment with it, but avoid using in production.
+Its API is not stabilized yet, and writing tests is still a bit tedious.
+Use at your own risk.
+Looking forward to your feedback :)

 # What is PlotAssert?